 As we descend, the snow gets warmer and heavier, and we basically straight-line down the low-angle slopes at the base of the valley, not spending any time in the narrow throat, which is threatened on left and right by large, steep slopes loaded with soft, heavy, sun-heated snow.

 The sides of valley are littered with hundreds of snow-rolls, the biggest one almost 2m in diameter, that have fallen from the high walls and picked up mass as they rolled down through the heavy, sticky snow.
+The snow-rolls are a strong signal that the sun has heated the snow to the point of weakness, and we move quickly through this section of the valley.

 We’ve been moving steadily but not hurrying today, and are back in the parking lot after 8 hours.
 What a fantastic day, with beautiful weather, fast touring conditions, and fun cruising down the Robertson glacier.